Portrait

 Research areas—focusing on the major common diseases

 The DZIF bundles projects in nine research areas, each dedicated to a pathogen, a specific disease or a common topic within infection research.
-Alongside "Emerging Infections", "Healthcare-associated and Antibiotic-resistant bacterial Infections”, "Novel Antibiotics", "HIV", "Hepatitis", "Tuberculosis" and "Malaria and Neglected Tropical Diseases" are the focus of research—as are "Gastrointestinal Infections" and "Infections of the immunocompromised Host".
+Alongside "Emerging Infections", "Healthcare-Associated Infections", "Novel Antibiotics", "HIV", "Hepatitis", "Tuberculosis" and "Malaria and Neglected Tropical Diseases" are the focus of research—as are "Community-Acquired Infections at Mucosal Interfaces" and "Infections of the Immunocompromised Host".

 Bridging topics